JeromeJGuay/dcs5/README.md

 The red circles next to the **Activate** button will also turn green when the application and board are ready to use.
 When activating the board, the application will synchronize with the board control box.
 (See the section [Additional GUI features](#additional-information)).
-The application will try to synchronize with the board control box on activation.
 The application and the board are synchronized when the application receives confirmations that the board internal parameters (mainly those related to stylus detection) are the same as those specified in the configuration files.